captainrobbo/wikijstest/test-plan/cms/signup.md

 # 1.1 Access to OpenTrack
 Having an account with appropriate access privileges is the first step required to start using the Competition Management System.

 Without an account you are able to browse the site, view competitions (past and upcoming), prior and present results, and also view our database of athletics venues.
+However, in order to use the Competition Management System you need an account with access privileges.

 # 1.2 Signing Up
 The sign up process is very quick and easy.